kennyballou/Xnt/docs/source/xenant.rst

 Where options can be any and all of the following (unless otherwise specified):

 * ``-v``: add verbose output to the execution of Xnt

-* ``--version``: Print the version of Xnt and exit

-* ``--usage``: Print version, license, usage information and quit.
-[I've debatted between putting this as a special target and leaving it as an option.. not sure which is better...]

 .. _xntPropertiesParameters: